ogobrecht/hydebar/features.md

 If you want to be more semantic correct then use real figures and the possibility to place Markdown inside your figure elements.
 If you are lazy then use the possibility to add a class to your caption paragraph.

-## CSS helper classes
+## More CSS helper classes

-There are some CSS helper classes defined which can be useful - here are a text snippet from the about page which uses two of the helper classes:
+There are some more CSS helper classes defined which can be useful - here are a text snippet from the about page which uses two of them:

 ```md
 ![Avatar]({{ site.data.authors[site.author].avatar }}){:.left.avatar} Hi, I am ...